jacquesfu/aws-serverless-express-starter/README.md

 - Generated this example using `serverless` command and selecting `Express API`
 - Installed serverless using `serverless plugin install -n serverless-offline`
 - Added `serverless-offline` to `dev` script
+- Moved Express logic into its own folder